Renaissance dance

-Renaissance dances belong to the broad group of historical dances.
-During the Renaissance period, there was a distinction between country dances and court dances.
+Renaissance dances belong to the broad group of historical dances, specifically those during the Renaissance period.
+During that period, there was a distinction between country dances and court dances.
 Court dances required the dancers to be trained and were often for display and entertainment, whereas country dances could be attempted by anyone.
 At Court, the formal entertainment would often be followed by many hours of country dances which all present could join in.
 Dances described as country dances such as Chiarantana or Chiaranzana remained popular over a long period – over two centuries in the case of this dance.
 A Renaissance dance can be likened to a ball.

 Knowledge of court dances has survived better than that of country dances as they were collected by dancing masters in manuscripts and later in printed books.
 The earliest surviving manuscripts that provide detailed dance instructions are from 15th century Italy.
 The earliest printed dance manuals come from late 16th century France and Italy.
 The earliest dance descriptions in England come from the Gresley manuscript, c.1500, found in the Derbyshire Record Office, D77 B0x 38 pp 51–79.
 These have been recently published as "Cherwell Thy Wyne (Show your joy): Dances of fifteenth-century England from the Gresley manuscript".
 The first printed English source appeared in 1651, the first edition of Playford.

 The dances in these manuals are extremely varied in nature.
 They range from slow, stately "processional" dances (bassadance, pavane, almain) to fast, lively dances (galliard, coranto, canario).
 The former, in which the dancers' feet were not raised high off the floor were styled the dance basse while energetic dances with leaps and lifts were called the haute dance.
 Queen Elizabeth I enjoyed galliards, and la spagnoletta was a court favourite.